 A shareholder's basis in the stock of the S corporation initially depends on the amount of capital contributed by the shareholder.
 However, because the S corporation is a pass-through entity, the shareholder's basis changes every year, depending on income, losses, and other separately stated items.
 Initial basis is determined by the amount of cash paid to the S corporation for shares and by the fair market value of any property contributed to the corporation.
 If the stock was received as a gift, then the basis is the carryover basis of the donor; if the stock was inherited, then it receives a stepped-up basis.
 If the S corporation previously operated as a C corporation before the conversion, then the stock basis will equal the basis in the C corporation stock at the time of the conversion.

 A shareholder's basis is subsequently modified by income and losses and other items every year.
 While every shareholder has a stock basis, some shareholders may also have a debt basis, equal to the amount of money lent to the corporation minus any repayments.
 A shareholder acquires debt basis by lending money directly to the corporation – personal guarantees do not count nor does any debt acquired by the S corporation from 3rd parties.
-If the debt is evidenced by a note, and the note is held longer than 1 year, then any repayment over the debt basis will be recognized as a long-term capital gain.
+If the debt is evidenced by a note, and the note is held longer than 1 year, then any repayment over the debt basis will be apportioned as a return of capital and as a long-term capital gain.
 So if you lend $10,000 to your corporation, formalized with a note, and your debt basis is reduced to 0, but the corporation pays the loan after 1 year, then you recognize the $10,000 as a long-term capital gain.
 If, instead, you reduce your debt basis to $5000 and the corporation pays $8000 of the note, then $4000 of that will be treated as a nontaxable return of basis and the remaining $4000 will be treated as a capital gain.

 Capital Gain = (Note Balance – Debt Basis) ÷ Note Balance × Repayment Amount